MicrosoftDocs/azure-docs/articles/cognitive-services/Computer-vision/spatial-analysis-container.md

 Click on **Generate SAS Token and URL** and copy the Blob SAS URL.
 Replace the starting `https` with `http` and test the URL in a browser that supports video playback.

-Replace `VIDEO_URL` in the [ASE deployment manifest](https://go.microsoft.com/fwlink/?linkid=2142179) or [non-ASE deployment manifest](https://github.com/Azure-Samples/cognitive-services-sample-data-files/blob/master/ComputerVision/spatial-analysis/DeploymentManifest_for_non_ASE_devices.json) with the URL you created, for all of the graphs.
+Replace `VIDEO_URL` in the deployment manifest for your [Azure Stack Edge device](https://go.microsoft.com/fwlink/?linkid=2142179) or another [desktop machine](https://github.com/Azure-Samples/cognitive-services-sample-data-files/blob/master/ComputerVision/spatial-analysis/DeploymentManifest_for_non_ASE_devices.json) with the URL you created, for all of the graphs.
 Set `VIDEO_IS_LIVE` to `false`, and redeploy the spatial analysis container with the updated manifest.
 See the example below.

 The spatial analysis module will start consuming video file and will continuously auto replay as well.